Cash flow forecasting is one of the most important jobs of any CFO.

 Resources also apply to people.
 Employees may not have the time for accurate data collection and analysis.
 For instance, marketing may provide you with its trade show schedule and anticipated expenses, but shows scheduled in the third quarter may require payment in full in the second quarter.

-Obviously this has a huge impact on the accuracy of your forecast.
+Obviously, this has a huge impact on the accuracy of your forecast and predictive analytics.
 You can address these variations in reports by creating standard systems and defining how to project expenses and future cash.

 2. Lack of communication